plone/plone.restapi/docs/source/endpoints/navroot.md

 :language: http
 ```

-In a multilingual site (where the language root folders are navigation root objects), the endpoint will work in a similar way.
+In a multilingual site where the language root folders are navigation root objects, the endpoint will work in a similar way.

 If you request the `@navroot` of a given content type in the site: